 Movie Formats

-Consider that although a given movie format may be supported, this does not mean your specific hardware build has the performance to handle any format at any resolution and frame rate.
-Please consult on your intentions when designing a project so that we can help designate a build to suit a certain media plan.
+Consider that even when a given movie format is supported by the software, your specific hardware build may or may not have the performance or storage space necessary to support this format at a given resolution and frame rate.
+Please consult with us on your intentions when designing a project, so that we can help designate a build that suits a certain media plan.

 Data rate % notes in the following table are expressed relative to the most common encoding style: 8-bit per pixel RGB/4:4:4 .